 The Electric Vehicle Charging Equipment Rebate Program provides rebates for Level 2 electric vehicle charging equipment.

-Residential properties: The rebate is 50% of the cost of the charging station, up to $500.
+Residential properties: The rebate is 50% of the cost of the charging station (maximum rebate amount per charging station is $500).

-Commercial properties: Each rebate is 75% of the cost of the charging station, up to $2,500.
+Commercial properties: Each rebate is 75% of the cost of the charging station (maximum rebate amount per charging station is $2,500).

-Workplaces: Each rebate is 75% of the cost of the charging station, up to $5,000.
+Workplaces: Each rebate is 75% of the cost of the charging station (maximum rebate amount per charging station is $5,000).
 Under this program, a workplace is defined as an employer with 15 or more employees in a non-residential place of business.
 The US Department of Energy offers guidance on deciding whether a workplace charging station is right for your business.

 Please note that the applications below apply to any charging equipment purchased on or after July 1, 2018.
 For charging equipment purchased between November 1, 2016 and June 30, 2018, please see our past programs page.